-and \beq \grad\|\grad L(\mathbf{x})\|^2\;=\;2 \mathbf{H}(\mathbf{x}) \grad L(\mathbf{x}) \eeq where $\mathbf{H}$ is the Hessian matrix of $L$.
+and \beq \grad\|\grad L(\mathbf{x})\|^2\;=\;2 \mathbf{H}(\mathbf{x}) \grad L(\mathbf{x}), \eeq where $\mathbf{H}$ is the Hessian matrix of $L$.
 We have then \beq \frac{1- \exp L(\mathbf{x})}{1+ \exp L(\mathbf{x})}\; \| \grad L(\mathbf{x})\|^4 \;+\; 2\,\grad L(\mathbf{x})^\mathsf{T} \mathbf{H}(\mathbf{x}) \grad L(\mathbf{x})\;=\;0. \eeq Note that $\grad L(\mathbf{x})=0$ gives a solution, but which corresponds to a minimum ($f_{\text{cat}}=0$).
 Hence for the maxima we search for solutions with $\grad L(\mathbf{x})\neq0$.

-The first term in the l.h.s. of this equation is positive (resp. negative) if $L(\mathbf{x})$ is negative (resp. positive), that is if the category `$-$' (resp. `$+$') is the most probable at this location, and solutions can exist only if the second term is negative (resp. positive).
+The first term in the left-hand size of this equation is positive (negative) if $L(\mathbf{x})$ is negative (positive), that is if the category ``$-$'' (``$+$'') is the most probable at this location, and solutions can exist only if the second term is negative (positive).
 It is not clear if one can establish general and useful statements on the sign of this term.
 In the case of Gaussian categories, for which the Hessian is independent of the location, we consider below simple cases for which all the eigenvalues of the Hessian matrix have a same sign.